-Each and every thing goes in its trodden trail: Speak of what ye think - and they’ll send you to jail, Thieve - and also ye’ll spend your time being locked, Know a dangerous field - and one day ye’ll be shot.
-I believed in a short while the labor camps must be Out of sight, out of sight, But it turned out I came to this town blurred and dusty With no life, with no life.
+Each and every thing goes in its trodden trail: Speak of what ye think - and they’ll send you to jail, Thieve - and also ye’ll spend your time being locked, Know a dangerous field - and ye’ll be hanged or shot.
+I believed in a short while the labor camp must be Out of sight, out of sight, But I’ve found myself in this town blurred and dusty With no life, with no life.
 Crowds of people walk here but no person seems human, Every look’s blank and dim.
-I looked at the black faces appeared in the gloom and Saw nor strangers nor kin.
-Each and every thing goes in its trodden trail: Speak of what ye think - and they’ll send you to jail, Thieve - and also ye’ll spend your time being locked, Know a dangerous field - and one day ye’ll be shot.
-So why said I rude words to my star for its keenness?
+I look at the black faces appear in the gloom and See nor strangers nor kin.
+Each and every thing goes in its trodden trail: Speak of what ye think - and they’ll send you to jail, Thieve - and also ye’ll spend your time being locked, Know a dangerous field - and ye’ll be hanged or shot.
+So what for did I censure my fate for its keenness?
 What a sham, what a sham!
-So why yearned I for so many years for deliverance In the camp, in the camp?
+So what for did I yearn for so long for deliverance In the camp, in the camp?
 Crowds of people walk here but no person seems human, Every look’s blank and dim.
-I looked at the black faces appeared in the gloom and Saw nor strangers nor kin.
+I look at the black faces appear in the gloom and See nor strangers nor kin.

 © Akbar Muhammad.
 Translation, 2017